Introduction (Find out whether this article is likely to be of value to you)

 There’s far too much competition in the world, for second-rate content.
 If you don’t think that you’ve something to say or promote that will win over hearts, minds and wallets, wait until you do.

-This is not to say that you should avoid structure and planning, far from it.
-My point is that there should be no dilemma.
+It’s not that you should avoid structure and planning, far from it.
+The point is that there should be no dilemma.
 If you have something worthwhile to share with the world, you will be bursting with ideas and enthusiasm.
 You’ll know what makes your offering special, and where your target audience hangs out online.
 You will instinctively do the right thing.
-If you don’t then your idea was not sound, or you got attracted to the process, not the value that you have to offer.
+If you don’t, then your idea was not sound, or you got attracted to the process, not the value that you have to offer.

 Mistake #2: “… find out what all the online experts had to say…”

 For example, you could buy two $99 e-books or mini-courses about email marketing and Facebook advertising.
-The chances are that you will learn better and faster simply getting started on the platforms, and reading the user guides provided by Facebook, Mailchimp or anyone else.
-The guides from the software providers will not be out of date either.
+The chances are that you will learn better and faster getting started on the platforms, and reading the user guides provided by Facebook, MailChimp or anyone else.
+The manuals from the software providers will not be out of date either.

 - Find one person who will buy your product or service.

-Yet another reason why gurus and experts can be overrated is the fact that many make their living by telling you how to make yours!
-They don’t walk the walk, they need a steady stream of new wannabe followers!
+Another reason why gurus and experts can be overrated is the fact that many make their living by telling you how to make yours!
+They don’t walk the walk; they need a steady stream of new wannabe followers!

-If you find an expert who will work for you and create a desired result, then you are paying for a value exchange.
-The previous few paragraphs refer to ‘guru’s’ who do not actually do any work for you.
-If you want to hire someone to create a new website or run an ad campaign then you’ll want an expert.
+If you find an expert who will work for you and create the desired result, then you are paying for value exchange.
+The previous few paragraphs refer to ‘guru’s’ who do not do any work for you.
+If you want to hire someone to create a new website or run an ad campaign, then you’ll want an expert.

-We can communicate with bots better when we optimise our on-page SEO, we can follow guidelines to fit in with search algorithms.
-For the purpose of communicating with peers, bosses, employees or customers, there is no difference at all between online and offline communications.
+We can communicate with bots better when we optimise our on-page SEO, and we can follow guidelines to fit in with search algorithms.
+When communicating with peers, bosses, employees or customers, there’s no difference at all between online and offline communications.

 We should speak in the same tone, and about the same things as if our audience were sitting right across the table from us.

-The main difference, is that we are able to draft, create, edit and polish what we communicate before we hit publish.
+The main difference is that we can draft, create, edit and polish what we communicate before we hit publish.
 We can always be at our absolute best.

 More importantly, what we publish can stay online.
 We will be at our best when being ‘introduced’ to strangers years from now, with no further time or effort on our part.
 That’s the power of the internet.